DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 ```

 ## Introduction
 Interactiveness Knowledge indicates whether human and object interact with each other or not.
 It can be learned across HOI datasets, regardless of HOI category settings.
 We exploit an Interactiveness Network to learn the general interactiveness knowledge from multiple HOI datasets and perform Non-Interaction Suppression before HOI classification in inference.
-On account of the generalization of interactiveness, our **TIN: Tramsferable Interactiveness Network** is a transferable knowledge learner and can be cooperated with any HOI detection models to achieve desirable results. *TIN* outperforms state-of-the-art HOI detection results by a great margin, verifying its efficacy and flexibility.
+On account of the generalization of interactiveness, our **TIN: Transferable Interactiveness Network** is a transferable knowledge learner and can be cooperated with any HOI detection models to achieve desirable results. *TIN* outperforms state-of-the-art HOI detection results by a great margin, verifying its efficacy and flexibility.

 ![Overview of Our Framework](https://github.com/DirtyHarryLYL/Transferable-Interactiveness-Network/blob/master/images/overview.jpg?raw=true)